GiovanniZambiasi/gameplay-framework-unity/README.md

 }
 ```
 # Entities
 `Entities` are the individual objects that make up your gameplay.
 A `Zombie`, the `Player` or a `WoodenBox` could all be considered entities.
 Most games organize their entities into `Prefabs`, and these objects can be spawned at runtime, or be dragged into a scene beforehand.
-They can have various `Component`s, such as a `Rigidbody`, `HealthComponent` or an `Animator`.
+They can have various `Components`, such as a `Rigidbody`, `HealthComponent` or an `Animator`.
 However, every `Entity` must be defined as it's own `MonoBehaviour`:
 ```cs
 public class Wizard : Entity
 {